-1.21 Reserves
+1.22 Reserves

 The Council sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by appropriating amounts out of the General Fund balance in the MiRS.
+Reserves are created by transferring amounts out of the General Fund balance in the MiRS.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the CIES.
-The reserve is then appropriated back into the General Fund balance in the MiRS so that there is no net charge against Council Tax for the expenditure.

-Certain reserves are kept to manage the accounting processes for non-current assets, retirement and employee benefits and do not represent usable resources for the Council - these reserves are explained in the relevant policies.
+The reserve is then transferring back into the General Fund balance in the MiRS so that there is no net charge against Council Tax for the expenditure.
+Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the Council - these reserves are explained in the relevant policies.

-1.22 VAT
+1.23 VAT

-VAT payable is included as an expense only to the extent that it is not recoverable from HM Revenue and Customs.
+VAT payable is included as an expense only to the extent that it is not recoverable from HM Revenue and Customs (HMRC).
 VAT receivable is excluded from income.

-1.23 Accounting for schools
+1.24 Accounting for schools